austin0/openjdk-build/README.md

 This is typically used in conjunction with -b.

 --use-jep319-certs
 Use certs defined in JEP319 in Java 8/9.
-This will increase the volume of traffic downloaded, however will provide an upto date ca cert list.
+Deprecated, has no effect.

 -v, --version
 specify the OpenJDK version to build e.g. jdk8u.
 Left for backwards compatibility.